Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 Not a bad deal, really.
 Could be worse.

 MASS visor above his face.
 Baseball decal on it, eyes full of pain behind.
 Good. *Best* friend, all the worst secrets together.
 Safest hands.
 Can’t hear him, though.
 Can’t hear anything.
 Can feel.
-Feels like... falling…
+Feels like... falling...

 And cold.
 And dark.